os-chip-design/chip-design-intro/lab5/README.md

 **Linux:**
 If you are using Linux, you can also install VS Code, but you can use any other editor.

 **Mac:**
 Good luck

 ## TinyTapeout and GitHub Actions
-You will not get ready to potentially commit a TinyTapeout project.
+You will now get ready to potentially commit a TinyTapeout project.

 Go to the TinyTapeout Verilog template, the newest at the time of writing is [https://github.com/TinyTapeout/tt08-verilog-template](https://github.com/TinyTapeout/tt08-verilog-template), but please find the newest version, which matches the tapeout iteration.